bonartm/hugo-quiz/README.md

 ## Installation

+- Tested with version `0.57.2` of Hugo.
-Copy the content from `src` into your local hugo project folder.
-This project defines 2 shortcodes: `quiz.html` and `item.html`.
+- Copy the content from `demo/shortcodes` and `demo/static/js` into your local hugo project folder.

 ## Usage